jamesrcounts/jamesrcounts.com/_posts/2017-03-07-create-a-serverless-blog-with-aws-and-jekyll.md

 # Next Steps

-We've come pretty far in this post.
-I got some tooling squared away and bootstrapped a new site.
+We've gotten off to a good start in this post.
+I got some tooling squared away and I'm ready to bootstrap a new site.

 Although I've worked in quite a few languages, I actually have relatively little experience with ruby.
 So tools like RVM and bundler were new to me.
-Of course, this was also my first experience with Jekyll but I like it so far.

-I learned alot, but I still need to setup a deployment pipeline in order to get these posts into your hands.
-To find out how I set that up, [read on]({% post_url 2017-03-16-bootstrapping-this-blog-with-jekyll %}).
+I'm looking forward to trying out Jekyll in the [next post]({% post_url 2017-03-16-bootstrapping-this-blog-with-jekyll %}).